karakays/lfcs/README.md

 D   | uninterruptible sleep (usually IO)
 R   | running or runnable (on run queue)
-S   | interruptible sleep (waiting for an event to complete) T   | stopped by job control signal (Ctrl+Z) t   | stopped by debugger during the tracing
+S   | interruptible sleep (waiting for an event to complete) T/t   | stopped by job control signal (Ctrl+Z) / by debugger Z   | defunct ("zombie") process, terminated but not reaped by its parent

-X   | dead (should never be seen)
-Z   | defunct ("zombie") process, terminated but not reaped by its parent
+#### Kernel processes

 Kernel-created processes can run in
 * kernel space for maintenance work
 * user space - usually short lived

-Their parent is kthreadd[2] and names are in encapsulated brackets.
+Kernel processes are created by `kthreadd` pid=2 and their names are in encapsulated brackets.

-##### Process priority
+#### Process priority

 `nice` executes a command with adjusted niceness.
-The lower the niceness, the higher is the process priority.
+The lower the niceness, the higher is the process priority - between -20 and 19.

-$ nice -n +3 command args # increase niceness by 3, lowers priority by 3
+Execute `ls` with args and increase its default nice by +3 (priority decreased).
+Default niceness is 10 (priority decreased by 10)

+`nice -n +3 ls /proc`

+Only root can decrease niceness.

 `renice` to prioritize an existing process

-$ renice -n -5 <pid>
+`renice -n -5 2002`

-##### Library types
+#### Libraries

-static: An application compiled with a static library doesn't change thereafter even if static library is updated. .
+1. static: An application compiled with a static library doesn't change thereafter even if static library is updated.

-shared: Such libraries can be loaded into application at runtime - also called dynamic link libraries (DLL).
+2. shared: Such libraries can be loaded into application at runtime - also called dynamic link libraries (DLL).
 I think it can be thought as an external dependency that is satisfied from the environment and not during application build time.
-Shared libraries have \*.so extension.
+Shared libraries have `*.so` extension.

-`ldd` list shared dependencies of an executable.
+To find shared libraries of a program requires,

+`ldd /usr/bin/vim`

 ### IV.
 Signals